“American Exceptionalism and the American Condition” – Talk with Jerome McGann

 Where: 193 Kaplan Hall

 Jerome McGann from the University of Virginia will be the Barbara L Packer guest this year.
-On April 16th he will speak on “American Exceptionalism and the American Condition,” and on April 18th he will speak on “A Sacred American Text: Fact, Truth, and Method.”
+On April 16th he will speak on “American Exceptionalism and the American Condition.”

 Jerome McGann is the John Stewart Bryan University Professor, University of Virginia, and Visiting Research Professor, University of California, Berkeley.
 Until recently his work focused on Romantic and Post-Romantic British and European literature and culture, with special attention to poetry and poetics from 1780-present.
 Since 2012 he has been investigating the American Scene from the colonial founding forward, as his most recent works show: a critical edition of Martin Delany’s Blake; or The Huts of America; a study of Poe’s poetry and poetics, The Poet Edgar Allan Poe.
 Alien Angel, and an interpretation of the colonial writings through the lens of colonial and native American relations, which is now in press (American Literature before American Literature).
 He is the author of more than twenty monographs, a dozen editions including major scholarly editions of Byron and D. G. Rossetti, and four books of poetry.
 Born and raised in New York City, his kids and microkids are all rooted in California and the West Coast.